 I found this vegetarian curry recipe in a Woman&Home food magazine but I have changed it a bit and have added a few things to make it even more delicious and nutritious.

-I serve this with quinoa which is gluten-free, has high protein content and contains calcium (see Nutritional Information) and so is an excellent choice for vegans and people with lactose and gluten intolerance.
+I serve this with quinoa which is gluten-free and rich in protein, vitamins and minerals - including calcium - which makes it an excellent choice for vegans and people with lactose and gluten intolerance.
 And apart from all the goodness – I just love the taste of quinoa.

 For 4-6 people:

 1 large red onion, peeled, halved and finely sliced